EVE-Tools/element43/docs_src/gettingstarted.rst

     # Printing Jita's region's name (The Forge)
     print(jita.region.name)

-*Dajngo's interactive shell which you can access via ``django-admin.py shell`` provides a handy playground for experimenting with queries.*
+*Django's interactive shell which you can access via ``django-admin.py shell`` provides a handy playground for experimenting with queries.*

 As you can see there is no raw SQL involved and relations can be traversed with ease.
 Note the difference between selecting Orders and a regular model.
 While we call ``.objects`` on regular objects, we have added ``.active`` for selecting active orders to save you from always having to filter for ``is_active`` when searching through the market.